If you are an organization with 200 or more employees, please use the button

 This report includes proprietary, anonymous and aggregated data, collected from over 3500 kids between the ages of 5-16 using our personal earning and finance tool with parental permission.
 The information has been collected 2015-Q1 2018.

 Fourteen categories are included in this report to give you a picture of what each age group finds the most appealing and how their opinions and priorities change as they age.
-The categories include toys; games & cards; electronics; movies, music, & books; experiences; apparel & shoes; arts & crafts; build & construct; dolls & action figures; make-up, hair, & accessories; apps & video games; pets; sporting goods;
+The categories include toys; games & cards; electronics; movies, music, & books; experiences; apparel & shoes; arts & crafts; build & construct; dolls & action figures; make-up, hair, & accessories; apps & video games; pets; sporting goods; and treats.

 The report covers the interest level by age, how interests change over time, most referenced brands, and outgoing, current and incoming trends across 6 of the most quickly changing categories.